get YourPretarinedNetwork and load pre-trained weights for it

 - Set

-and choose a suitable pruner:
+config_listand choose a suitable pruner:

 from lib.algorithms.pytorch.pruning import (TaylorFOWeightFilterPruner, FPGMPruner, AGPPruner)